EshoFuni/TheAbyss_Cinder/README.md

 # Keyboard Shortcuts
 'h' : shows the parameter window
-'+' : add creature
+'+' : adds random creature
-'-' : remove creature
+'-' : removes last creature added

+# Change Log

+27.09.2015
+implemented polymorphism (currently working with only two derived supercreatures: TACreatureExample and AGCubus), see instructions for adding creatures in the wiki